coderoad/coderoad.github.io/_posts/2016-01-10-test-runner.md

 }
 ```

-Let's look at these four inputs in more detail.
+Let's look at these four test runner inputs in more detail.

 #### 1. testFile

 The absolute path to a file containing all concatenated page tests.
-Call your test framework with this.
+Call your test framework with this file path.

 #### 2. config

-A JSON object of configurations, see an example below
+A JSON object of configurations that may be needed for setting up your runner.
+See an example below:

 ```json
 {